RescueSocial/SNA-AH-Case-Reddit/README.md

 5,025 Banned Reddit Accounts are the highest amount of contributors in years of operations.

 Reddit Reports per year for 2018-2021 and a User Report.
-<br>Note: This report is a part of Case Study: “Reddit Social Network Analysis Against Influence Operation”
-<br>By analyzing accounts posting/commenting against a victim of a Social Bot Disinformation/Influence Operation.
+<b><br>Note: These reports are a part of Case Study: “Reddit Social Network Analysis Against Influence Operation” by analyzing accounts posting/commenting against a victim of a Social Bot Disinformation/Influence Operation.</b>
 <br>We have four main datasets scraped from Reddit
 <br>1.
 A dataset with submissions & comments data (2020).
 <br>2.
 Users Data (from 2006 to 2020).